panoply/relapse/readme.md

 ### Markup

 The node tree is minimal and markup must adhere (use) the below structure.
-By default, no padding or margin is applied to the fold elements, you should avoid applying
+By default, no padding or margin is applied to the fold elements.
+Each `relapse-fold` represents an element that will be expanded and collapsed.

 <!-- prettier-ignore -->
 ```html